Downing Point Battery

 The Downing Point Battery was a World War I coastal gun battery defending the Firth of Forth.
-The battery was constructed in 1914 at Downing Point, then part of the Earl of Moray’s Donibristle Estate.
-The site is now situated within the new town of Dalgety Bay in Fife.
+The battery was constructed in 1914 at Downing Point, then part of the Earl of Moray's Donibristle Estate.
+The site is now within the new town of Dalgety Bay in Fife.

 Forth defence lines

 In the First World War three lines of defence were established on the Firth of Forth to protect Rosyth Naval Dockyard, then home to the Battle Cruiser Fleet.
 These lines of defence were known as the Outer, Middle and Inner Defence Lines.

 The Outer Line ran from a gun battery at Kinghorn to a battery at Leith Docks, with fortified gun emplacements on the island of Inchkeith.

 The Middle Line ran from Braefoot Battery in the North to a battery on Cramond Island in the South, with fortified gun emplacements on the islands of Inchcolm and Inchmickery.

 The Inner Line was situated close to the Forth Bridge, with batteries at Downing Point on the North coast and Hound Point on the South coast of the firth.
 Additional batteries were located at Carlingnose Point, Dalmeny, and on the island of Inchgarvie.
 Each line of defence also had an associated anti-submarine boom.